 It should be noted that even with these increases the worst case ladder radiation length is still less than 1/2 that of pixel detectors in ATLAS, ALICE or PHENIX.

-Simulations (see fig. 15) show that increasing the radiation length of the first pixel layer from 0.32% to 0.62% reduces the significance factor by a factor of 2 in the pt region around 0.5 GeV/c.
-Note this set of values are slightly different from the values discussed above ( 37% and 51%) but in the same general range.The reduction in significance results in an increased data sample to achieve the same statistical uncertainly as specified in the following expression.
+Simulations (see Figure 17) show that increasing the radiation length of the first pixel layer from 0.32% to 0.62% reduces the significance factor by a factor of 2 in the pt region around 0.5 GeV/c.
+Note this set of values are slightly different from the values discussed above ( 37% and 51%) but in the same general range.

+The reduction in significance results in an increased data sample to achieve the same statistical uncertainly as specified in the following expression.

+N is the number of events required to achieve a signal measurement uncertainty U, s is the mean signal per event and b is the mean combinatoric background per event in the peak measuring window.